drug-design/course/docs/chapters/conformational-analysis.md

 ### Minimization with Stretching Strain
 *[Minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.

-The stretching energy of the starting geometry is extremely high.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/minimization-stretching-strain-13848782'><i class='fa fa-play' aria-hidden='true'></i></button>The stretching energy of the starting geometry is extremely high.
 Press the START button to initiate the minimization process and note the variation of each of the elementary contributions (e.g. stretching, bending, van der Waals) until the lowest energy conformation is reached.
 *[minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.